 In the wake of the COVID-19 pandemic, more than half of Americans (51%) have become more open to looking for a job in retirement.
 If you’re one of them, there are many different ways you can make money without committing to another full-time position.
 Consulting, freelance gigs, short-term jobs, and contract work are all options to consider.
 Keep in mind that your earnings and age may reduce your Social Security benefits.

 If you don’t have an employment contract that limits what outside work you can do, one way to phase into retirement with an income flow is to start working as a freelancer prior to retirement.

 Starting a Second Career

 It’s never too late for a restart.
-Retiring from your first career doesn’t mean that you’re retiring from work.
+Retiring from your first career doesn’t necessarily mean that you’re retiring from work.
 Many people have successfully started a second career at an older age.
 Leo Goodwin founded GEICO when he was 50, Colonel Sanders was 62 when he franchised his first Kentucky Fried Chicken, and Carol Gardner started Zelda Wisdom when she was 52.